Executive Resume Checklist

 You’ve likely heard the saying ‘actions speak louder than words’ – this applies to your resume; only the actions are the impacts!

-Start bullet points with the achievement and succinctly weave in the story about how results came to be under your leadership and direction.
+Start bullet points with the achievement (front-load points) and succinctly weave in the story about how results came under your leadership and direction.
 These are wow factors.
-At the executive level, lots of wow are needed to promote personal value and position someone as an above-average candidate.
+At the executive level, lots of wows are needed to promote personal value and position someone as an above-average candidate.

 Examples of solid, front-loaded impact statements include: